 The book addresses systemic racism, the Chinese Exclusion Act, and the denial of civil rights directly.
 It uses a secular, historical lens.
 The resolution is hopeful but realistic, emphasizing that progress is won through collective action and persistence rather than easy fixes.

-A 10 year old child who loves history but doesn't see people who look like them in their school textbooks, or a student who is starting to notice social unfairness and needs a roadmap for how change happens.
+A 10-year-old who loves history and is interested in learning about AAPI history, which is often overlooked in school textbooks, or a student who is starting to notice social unfairness and needs a roadmap for how change happens.

-Parents should be prepared to discuss the concept of 'laws being unfair' and why certain groups were targeted in the past.
+Parents should be prepared to discuss the Chinese Exclusion Act and other discriminatory laws targeting Asian Americans and Pacific Islanders, and the historical reasons behind this discrimination.
 It can be read cold, but it works best as a shared experience to process the historical weight.
 A parent might see their child looking frustrated at a history homework assignment or hear them say, 'Why don't we ever learn about people like me in school?'

 Younger readers (ages 8 to 9) will engage with the graphic novel action and the 'museum comes to life' trope.
 Older readers (11 to 12) will better grasp the nuance of the legal battles and the systemic nature of the history presented.